scolby33/pushover_complete/docs/source/index.rst

     $ pip install pushover_complete

-.. note:: This package is not currently published on PyPI, so this advice is not yet accurate.
-          Read on for current options for package installation.

-.. todo:: Upload to PyPI and remove the above notice when appropriate.

 The source code for this project is `hosted on Github <https://github.com/scolby33/pushover_complete>`_.
 Downloading and installing from source goes like this::